 PDS4 labels are written in eXtensible Markup Language (XML).
 XML was chosen because it is a language that can be read both by humans and by software and because it is a widely used international standard for which a large amount of software already exists.
-We will discuss XML labels in more detail in Section 6 and in Appendices C and D.
+We will discuss XML labels in more detail in Section 6 and in Appendix C and Appendix D.

-To see examples of XML labels for PDS4 products, visit https://pds.nasa.gov/datastandards/documents/examples/, choose the latest set of PDS4 Example Products, and look through the subdirectories for files with the .xml extension.
+To see examples of XML labels for PDS4 products, visit https://pds.nasa.gov/datastandards/documents/examples/, choose the latest set of PDS4 Example Products, and look through the subdirectories for files with either the ".xml" or ".lblx" extension.